ralphbartley/CV/README.md

 **Department of Integrative Physiology, University of Illinois in Urbana-Champaign**  (Jul '11 - May '12)
 _Undergraduate Research Assistant_
   - Troubleshot another member’s project that was producing erratic results, by analysing data and identifying an early stage mislabeling of samples that continued to be used in subsequent experiments.
-  - Regularly presented personal research progress formally which refined my ability to communicate complex details simply and effectively.
+  - Regularly presented personal research progress formally and wrote reports which refined my ability to communicate complex details simply and effectively.

 **Institute for Cell and Molecular Biosciences, Newcastle University** (Nov '10 - Jun '11)
 _Student Researcher_
-  - During year abroad, evaluated the design of a project that progress had slowed on.
-Performed a foundational review by assessing the validity of the molecular constructs being used by analysing the DNA sequences in use.
-Discovered unintentional characteristics present that prevented successful use of the constructs.
-Made changes to DNA sequence to enable original functionality so that the project could progress in gathering data.
+  - Joined the lab during my year abroad and demonstrated an ability to gain and apply skills quickly by troubleshooting and fixing the design of the project I was given.

 **College of Veterinary Medicine, University of Illinois in Urbana-Champaign** (Sep '09 - Sep '10)
 _Undergraduate Research Assistant_